able-app/docs/ε elements/menucontrol/mc-trailing.md

-# Menu Control - Right
+# Menu Control - Trailing

-Primitive: A convenience container for the content that is possible on the right side of a menu.
+Collection: A convenience container for the content that is possible on the right side of a menu.
 This allows us to keep those options that are possible on the right side of a memu organized with the ability to easily add new options.

 ### Options